 1. About methylphenidate for adults

 It comes as standard (immediate release) tablets and capsules.
-You can also get extended release (modified or prolonged release) tablets and capsules which releases the medicine into your body gradually.
+You can also get slow release (extended, modified or prolonged release) tablets and capsules which release the medicine into your body gradually.

 For children and young people aged 18 years and under, read our information on methylphenidate for children.